Xuzhou Jiangsu, China Travel Guide

 Xuzhou sits strategically in the northern part of Jiangsu province, a location that has profoundly shaped its historical trajectory and contemporary identity.
 This position, nestled where the expansive North China Plain gracefully transitions into the productive Yangtze River Delta, offers an unique geographical advantage.

-The city lies at the intersection of several important waterways, including a significant stretch of the ancient Beijing-Hangzhou Grand Canal.
-This historic canal served as an artery for trade, transport, and communication, connecting Xuzhou to the two northern and southern agricultural and cultural heartlands of the country.
+The city lies at the intersection of several important waterways, including a significant a length of the ancient Beijing-Hangzhou Grand Canal.
+This historic canal served as an artery for trade, transport, and communication, connecting Xuzhou to both northern and in the south agricultural and cultural heartlands of the country.

 Xuzhou boasts an astonishing history stretching back over 6,000 years.
 During the flourishing Western Han Dynasty (206 BC – 9 AD), Xuzhou attained a certain zenith of its ancient glory, serving as the mighty capital of the Chu Kingdom.
 This epoch left behind an extraordinary wealth of archaeological treasures, including magnificent, rock-cut tombs of the Chu kings and unique Han Dynasty terracotta armies.